 - All persons entering the building are being screened at the main entrance prior to entering the Hospital.
 This includes temperature monitoring and screening questions.
 If you are deemed to be at risk due to symptoms or other information you provide, you will be prevented entry to the Hospital.

 - All patients are asked at their pre-admission phone call if they (or direct family) have been overseas in last 14 days or been in contact with anyone with COVID-19.
 If yes surgery is postponed.

-- Inpatients will be asked to nominate 1 visitor to visit them throughout their stay.
+- Inpatients will be asked to have only 1 visitor at a time.
 Visitors will still be required to complete the temperature monitoring and screening questions each visit and adhere to the 1.5metres social distancing.